0tt3r/QuaC-qiskit/README.md

 ```

 ## What kinds of backends are supported?
-You can see the supported backends by running the following command:
+You can see supported backends by running the following command:
 ```python
 from qiskit.providers.quac import Quac
 Quac.backends()
 ```
-One backend called `density_simulator` is currently supported, but others will soon be added.
-The `density_simulator` backend prints a matrix representing the frequencies of given
-quantum experiment outcomes.
+A plethora of IBMQ hardware backends can be simulated in QuaC.
+These hardware backends are those available via Qiskit:
+1. armonk
+2. yorktown
+3. tenerife
+4. ourense
+5. vigo
+6. valencia
+7. essex
+8. london
+9. burlington
+10. melbourne
+11. rueschlikon
+12. tokyo
+13. poughkeepsie
+14. almaden
+15. singapore
+16. johannesburg
+17. boeblingen
+18. cambridge
+19. paris
+20. rochester
+21. rome
+22. athens

+Each physical hardware backend has two types of QuaC backends: a density backend and a
+counts backend.
+Additional types of backends are planned, and will be described in this README upon their addition.
+The density backend returns an object that can be used to interface with the density matrix of a
+quantum system (WARNING: this is currently under construction, so the density matrix interface
+is only a template and is not functional).
+The counts backends (fully functional) run a multinomial
+experiment given the probabilities of output states to generate frequency lists.

+If you are operating on very specific hardware or hardware not available to the general public, this
+plugin can still be used.
+Custom properties and configurations can be loaded into the QuaC/Qiskit
+provider, but must be in Qiskit IBMQ format.
+Please reference [this link](https://github.com/Qiskit/qiskit-terra/tree/master/qiskit/test/mock/backends/yorktown)
+to the Qiskit-Terra GitHub repository JSON configuration files for the Yorktown IBMQ backend.

+## Where can I find examples?
+A growing list of examples of using this plugin can be found under the `examples` folder in this repository.
+Examples exist in both
+Python file form and Jupyter notebook form.

 ## Where can I find more information about QuaC?
 The main QuaC repository is located on GitHub [here](https://github.com/0tt3r/QuaC/).
-A branch called `python-interface` contains Python bindings.
+A branch called
+`diagonalize-python-interface` contains the most recently updated Python bindings.
 Additionally, you may also wish to check the QuaC website [here](https://0tt3r.github.io/QuaC/).

-## Where can I find documentation of this package?
+## Where can I find documentation for this package?
 Please check the `docs` folder in this repository.
+Read-the-docs style html pages can be generated by
+executing `make html` inside the `docs` folder.
+In the future, these will be hosted on a website.

 ## Where can I send feature requests?
 Please open an `issue` describing the feature you would like to see added.

+## How do I run tests?
+To run individual unit tests, just run them as you would any other Python script.